BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Background

 \subsection{Black-Box Optimization}

 Black-box optimization (BBO) refers to the process of optimizing an objective function whose mathematical formulation and internal structure are unknown or inaccessible, relying solely on input-output evaluations to iteratively search for optimal solutions~\cite{dfo-book1,bobook,dfo-book2}.
-BBO algorithms mainly fall into three categories: SA, EA, and BO.
-SA~\cite{sa,murata1996vlsi} is a stochastic optimization algorithm that performs search through iteratively mutating the candidate solution.
-A key characteristic of SA is its ability to accept worse solutions with a probability that is dynamically controlled by a predefined cooling schedule (refereed to as temperature), which enables the algorithm to escape from local optima and gradually approach the global optimum.
-However, traditional SA has inherent drawbacks, such as slow convergence rate, which primarily stems from its single-point search mechanism that explores the solution space sequentially.
-In contrast, EAs~\cite{back1996evolutionary,elbook} are population-based BBO algorithms, which leverage a set of candidate solutions (i.e., population) to search in parallel by simulating natural evolutionary processes with reproduction (including mutation and crossover operators for generating offspring solutions) and natural selection (where better-performing solutions are more likely to survive in the generation), thereby enhancing exploration efficiency and mitigating limitations of single-point search strategies.
-There are many popular variants of EAs, including ES~\cite{hansen2015evolution,cmaes} and PSO~\cite{pso,gong2015genetic}, with their main difference lying in the reproduction operators used.
-Since the reproduction operators usually have global search capability and can generate any solution in the search space, EAs can converge to the global optimum~\cite{rudolph1998finite} and also have certain theoretical guarantees~\cite{elbook}.
-BO~\cite{bosurvey1,bosurvey2,bobook} is a widely used sample-efficient method for expensive BBO problems.
-At each iteration, BO fits a surrogate model, typically Gaussian process~\cite{gpml}, to approximate the objective function, and maximizes an acquisition function (e.g., probability of improvement~\cite{Krushner64PI}, expected improvement~\cite{ei2} or upper confidence bound~\cite{gpucb}) to determine the next query point, automatically balancing exploration and exploitation.
+BBO algorithms can be organized in different ways, and no single taxonomy is universally agreed upon.
+In this paper, we adopt a pragmatic exposition scaffold by search style: single-point iterative search (SA), population-based search (represented by GA, CMA-ES, and PSO), and model-based sequential search (BO).
+SA~\cite{sa,murata1996vlsi} is a stochastic optimization algorithm that performs search by iteratively mutating the candidate solution.
+A key characteristic of SA is its ability to accept worse solutions with a probability that is dynamically controlled by a predefined cooling schedule (referred to as temperature), which enables the algorithm to escape from local optima and gradually approach high-quality solutions.
+However, traditional SA has inherent drawbacks, such as a slow convergence rate, which primarily stems from its single-point search mechanism that explores the solution space sequentially.
+Population-based methods maintain a set of candidate solutions (i.e., a population or swarm) and update them in parallel, thereby enhancing exploration efficiency and mitigating limitations of single-point search strategies.
+In this paper, we use GA, CMA-ES~\cite{hansen2015evolution,cmaes}, and PSO~\cite{pso,gong2015genetic} as representative built-in methods.
+BO~\cite{bosurvey1,bobook} is a widely used sample-efficient method for expensive BBO problems.
+At each iteration, BO fits a surrogate model, typically a Gaussian process~\cite{gpml}, to approximate the objective function, and maximizes an acquisition function (e.g., probability of improvement~\cite{Krushner64PI}, expected improvement~\cite{ei2}, or upper confidence bound~\cite{gpucb}) to determine the next query point, automatically balancing exploration and exploitation.